jzerbe/jzerbe.github.com/_posts/2014-05-02-canyonlands-national-park-1.md

 some nacho plates in my day, and this could certainly satisfy one person.
 The [unfiltered wheat on tap](http://www.themoabbrewery.com/brewery.html) is solid.
-We each got the [Veggie Burrito](http://www.themoabbrewery.com/menu.html), which is certainly one of the most interesting burritos I have had.
+We each got the [Veggie Burrito](http://www.themoabbrewery.com/menu.html), which is certainly one of the most interesting and filling burritos I have had.

 Check it out.